Little Bowden

-Little Bowden is an area on the edge of Market Harborough and former civil parish in the Harborough district, in the county of Leicestershire, England.
+Little Bowden is an area on the edge of Market Harborough in the Harborough district, in the county of Leicestershire, England.
 As a village it was formerly part of Northamptonshire.
 The River Jordan runs through part of the area.

 History

 Little Bowden was an ancient parish in Northamptonshire.
 In 1879 a local government district was created covering the three parishes of Market Harborough, Great Bowden, and Little Bowden, but excluding the hamlet of Little Oxendon from Little Bowden parish.
 When elected county councils were established in 1889, local government districts were placed entirely in one county, and most of Little Bowden parish was transferred from Northamptonshire to Leicestershire, leaving only Little Oxenden in Northamptonshire.
 Little Oxendon was subsequently transferred to the parish of Great Oxendon in 1896, after which the parish of Little Bowden was entirely in the Market Harborough Urban District.
 Little Bowden remained a civil parish until 1927, but as an urban parish it had no parish council of its own, instead being administered directly by Market Harborough Urban District Council.
 In 1921 the parish had a population of 2,768.
 The three parishes within the urban district were combined into a single parish of Market Harborough in 1927.